Limitations of Deep Learning for Inverse Problems on Digital Hardware: Preliminaries from the Theory of Computation

 \section{Preliminaries from the Theory of Computation}

 Already in 1936, Alan Turing addressed the problem of the algorithmic computation of real numbers \cite{Turing36Entscheidung}.
-He found that most real number can in fact not be computed, only countable many.
+He found that only countably many real numbers can be computed, so that most real numbers are not computable.
 Several different computing models were developed by Turing himself \cite{Turing36Entscheidung}, John von Neumann \cite{vonNeumann45Architektur}, Kurt Gödel \cite{Goedel31Unentscheidbar}, and many others, to identify objects which are algorithmically computable.
 Intriguingly, it turned out that all these computing models are equivalent.
 Nowadays, the most well-known and widely applied model by computer scientists is Turing's proposal --- the so-called Turing machine.

 Turing machines are a mathematical model of what we intuitively understand as computation machines that manipulate symbols on a strip of tape according to certain given rules.
-In this sense, they yield an abstract idealization of today’s real-world (digital) computers.
+They yield an abstract idealization of today’s real-world (digital) computers.
 Any algorithm that can be executed by a real-world computer can, in theory, be simulated by a Turing machine, and vice versa.
-In contrast to real-world computers, however, Turing machines are not subject to any restrictions regarding energy consumption, computation time, or memory size.
+In contrast to real-world computers, Turing machines are not subject to any restrictions regarding energy consumption, computation time, or memory size.
 In addition, the computation of a Turing machine is assumed to be executed free of any errors.

-Since its introduction, several non-computable operations where discovered, i.e., operations which can not be effectively approximated on a Turing machine and thereby not on a digital computer.
+Since its introduction, several non-computable operations where discovered, i.e., operations that can not be effectively approximated on a Turing machine and thereby not on a digital computer.
 Let us exemplarily mention that there exist continuously differentiable and computable functions for which the first derivative is not computable \cite{Myhill71Noncomp}.

-In this section, we next present the relevant notions from computability theory based on Turing machines that will enable us to investigate the questions raised in the introduction.
+Next, we present the relevant notions from computability theory based on Turing machines that will enable us to investigate the questions raised in the introduction.
 A comprehensive formal introduction on the topic of computability may be found in \cite{Soare87RecursivelyES, Weihrauch00CompAnal, Pour-El17Computability, AvigadBrattka14CompAnal}.